Reverse strain-induced snake states in graphene nanoribbons: Pure valley currents

 \section{Pure valley currents}

 The generation of pure valley currents has attracted lots of attention in the past few years.
 Several theoretical schemes, e.g., optical excitations~\cite{generation1}, quantum pumping~\cite{generation2,generation3}, cyclic strain deformations~\cite{generation4}, and applying AC bias~\cite{generation5}, have been proposed for realizing pure valley currents.
 In the laboratory, pure valley currents also have been observed in graphene superlattice~\cite{generation6} and graphene bilayers~\cite{generation7,generation8,generation9}.
-However, pure valley currents are very difficult to be observed in the monolayer graphene~\cite{Franz}.
+However, pure valley currents are very difficult to be observed in the monolayer graphene~\cite{Franz,Benjamin}.

 Using similar methods in Ref.~\cite{Kane} in which pure spin currents are discussed, we use the Landauer-B\"{u}ttiker formula to discuss the valley currents in two and four terminal devices shown in Fig.~\ref{fig:3}.
-Different from the usual quantum Hall and quantum spin Hall effect where the 1D conducting states localizing in the edges, the middle ``edge states" exist in our device and contribute to transport.
+Different from the usual QH and quantum spin Hall effect (QSHE) where the 1D conducting states localizing in the edges, the snake states exist in our device and contribute to transport.
 According to the B\"{u}ttiker formula~\cite{Buttiker}, the current in $i$-th terminal in the equilibrium is

 where $V_{i}$ is the voltage in the $i$-th terminal and $T^{\sigma}_{ij}$ is the transmission coefficient for valley $\sigma$ ($\sigma=K,K'$) current between the $i$-th and $j$-th terminals.
 Naturally, the charge current and valley current can be defined by $I^{c}_{i}=I^{K}_{i}+I^{K'}_{i}$ and $I^{v}_{i}=I^{K}_{i}-I^{K'}_{i}$.